npm package discovery and stats viewer.

 Identification

-The identification functions should be placed at the appropriate place in your app after you login your user.
-If you have the user information at app launch, call the function after the DevRev.configure(appID:) method.
+The identification function should be placed appropriately in your app after the user logs in.
+If you have the user information available at app launch, call the function after the DevRev.configure(appID: string) method.

-[!IMPORTANT] If you haven't previously identified the user, the DevRev SDK will automatically create an anonymous user for you right after the SDK has been configured.
+[!TIP] If you haven't previously identified the user, the DevRev SDK will automatically create an anonymous user for you immediately after the SDK is configured.

-[!IMPORTANT] The user, organization and account traits in the Identity object also support custom fields, which need to be configured in the DevRev web app before they can be used.
-For more information, see Object customization.
+[!TIP] The Identity structure allows for custom fields in the user, organization, and account traits.
+These fields must be configured through the DevRev app before they can be used.
+For more information, refer to Object customization.

-The unverified identification method is used to identify the user with a unique identifier, but does not verify the user's identity with the DevRev backend.
+The unverified identification method identifies users with a unique identifier, but it does not verify their identity with the DevRev backend.

 DevRev.identifyUnverifiedUser(userID: string, organizationID?: string)